mavryk-network/mavryk-reward-distributor/docs/testing.rst

 Structure
 --------------

-The tests which are executed in TRD are as follows:
+The tests which are executed in MRD are as follows:

 1. unit tests